 Kelly E. Bosch

 Dr. Bosch holds a B.S. degree in Mechanical Engineering, an M.Eng. degree in Automotive Engineering, and a Ph.D. in Biomedical Engineering with a focus in Impact Biomechanics.
-Her areas of expertise include the biomechanics of human injury, accident reconstruction, vehicle safety design, seat belt defense, and military underbody blast occupant safety.
+She is also a Certified Vehicle Accident Reconstructionist (ACTAR #4083) through the Accreditation Commission for Traffic Accident Reconstruction.
+Her areas of expertise include the biomechanics of human injury, accident reconstruction, vehicle safety design, and military underbody blast occupant safety.

 Dr. Bosch is published in numerous publications related to occupant safety, accident reconstruction, and military underbody blast analysis.